anki-geo/ultimate-geography/README.md

 ## Deck structure

-> Please beware that changing the structure of the deck may **prevent you from upgrading it** without losing your progress.
+> Beware that changing the structure of the deck may **prevent you from upgrading it** without loss of progress.

 The notes are based on a **note type** called _Ultimate Geography_, which defines **eight fields**: _Country_, _Country info_, _Capital_, _Capital info_, _Capital hint_, _Flag_, _Flag similarity_ and _Map_.